SleepProgger/sheetmail/README.md

 ATTENTION
 -------------
 This script updates the original spreadsheet file, so i strongly suggest doing a backup before running.
+Also it will replace function like *=concat("A", "B")* with the result.
+I.e the cell would contain "AB".

 Due to a bug in openpyxl which could potentially corrupt your excel files, i strongly advise in always suplying the *--cleancomments* parameter.
 This will remove all comments from the spreadsheet file.